 I grew up in a completely unorthodox environment.
 My parents were rebels themselves, oftentimes breaking the rules of convention.
 My mother taught me the power of choice, encouraging me to think and act freely.
 They were both atypical, my father was an actor and my mother an ex-model who practiced yoga.
 They lived an unconventional life under the rule of Franco, the Spanish dictator, in a very traditional and narrow-minded country.

 We were misfits, living out of the box, inspiring criticism and admiration.
-Not belonging to any particular organization allowed us to explore other forms of spirituality and social interactions beyond conventions.
 Sometimes I wished to be normal, to do what other kids were doing.
 I envied their stable lives and felt ashamed of being different.
 Only later, in my adolescence, did I realize the gift I had received from my parents.
 Thanks to my upbringing I developed a sense of empowerment and strong confidence in my own criteria.

 My biography manifests my rebel side, every decision along the way has been informed by a strong need to be coherent with myself even if that meant not fitting in.